livekit/livekit/README.md

 ## Contributing

-We welcome your contributions toward improving LiveKit!
-Please join us [on Slack](http://livekit.io/join-slack) to discuss your ideas and/or PRs.
+We welcome your contributions toward improving dTelecom!
+Please [join us](http://dtelecom.org) to discuss your ideas and/or PRs.

 ## License

-LiveKit server is licensed under Apache License v2.0.
+dTelecom server is licensed under Apache License v2.0.